Solving the $H_{0}$ tension in $f(T)$ Gravity through Bayesian Machine Learning: Theoretical framework and models

 \subsection{$f(T)$ Models}

-To end this section, we present three $f(T)$ models to be investigated in this work.
-The three selected functions have been already studied in the literature and are among the preferred ones by available data when compared to the $\Lambda$CDM model (see, for instance, \cite{cons1}).
+In this section we present three $f(T)$ models to be investigated in this work.
+The three selected functions have already been studied in the literature and are among the preferred ones by available data when compared to the $\Lambda$CDM model (see, for instance, \cite{cons1}).
 We will see how BML affects the predictions for each model while verifying the consistency with previous works.
 In what follows, we shall introduce the considered $f(T)$ forms and comment on their cosmological implications.

 \begin{enumerate} \item Power-law model

 The first $f(T)$ model (hereafter $f_{1}$CDM) is the power-law model which reads as

 where $\alpha$ and $b$ are the two free parameters that can be related through